Kanishkparganiha/Named-Entity-Recognition-using-BERT-with-PyTorch/README.md

 <h2>Tokenization and Input formatting </h2>
 <p>
   We need to map the words to theirs IDs in the BERT vocabulary and forwords that arent in the BERT vocabulary, the tokenizer will break these down into subwords.
 BERT requires thatwe prepend the special  <strong>[CLS]  </strong> token to the beginning of every sentence and append the <strong> [SEP]</strong> token at the end.
-To support the batch processing of the inputs all the sentences should be padded out(with special [PAD] token) to the same length.
+To support the batch processing of the inputs all the sentences should be padded out(with special <strong>[PAD]</strong> token) to the same length.

   </p>